Planting Elms in the British Countryside

-A third species of elm is the smooth-leaved elm, Ulmus carpinifolia.
+A third species of elm is the smooth-leaved elm, Ulmus carpinifolia or Ulmus minor.
 It is common in continental Europe but mainly restricted to East Anglia and surrounding counties in England.
 It suckers well and produces viable seed.
 It hybridises very easily with wych elm to produce a range of forms commonly known as Dutch elms, Ulmus x hollandica.
 Cornish and Huntingdon elms are also thought to be the result of crosses between smooth-leaved and wych elms.

 Unfortunately, despite their importance in the British countryside, elms are seldom included in new plantings nowadays.
 The chief reason for this is the perception that our native elms will inevitably succumb to DED so there is no point in planting them.

 If seed is collected from healthy elms that have survived for 40 years of DED then there is a good chance that the progeny will also inherit some of that disease resistance.
 Every young elm grown from seed is genetically unique, so these trees should be widely planted throughout the British countryside.
 This will ensure that more strains resistant to DED will thrive and spread.
 By planting an elm that suckers, even if the original tree dies (by no means certain) its suckers will continue to supply the ecological functions of elm in the woodland ecosystem.

 Elms should form no more than 5% of a new planting scheme and be planted in an intimate mixture with other species.